facebookresearch/ParlAI/docs/source/index.rst

 ..
-  Copyright (c) Facebook, Inc. and its affiliates.
-  This source code is licensed under the MIT license found in the LICENSE file in the root directory of this source tree.

-..
 ParlAI documentation master file, created by sphinx-quickstart on Wed Apr 19 15:46:54 2017.
    You can adapt this file completely to your liking, but it should at least